Individual Rationality Conditions of Identifying Matching Costs in Transferable Utility Matching Games: Introduction

 \section{Introduction}

-One of the most well-known methods for measuring matching assortativeness was developed by \cite{fox2010qe}.
+One of the most well-known methods for measuring matching assortativeness was developed by \cite{fox2010qe,fox2018qe}.
 Although the method allows researchers to flexibly incorporate additional inequalities from equilibrium conditions, the additional information that helps identification is unknown.
-This article focuses on pairwise stability in a transferable utility (TU) matching model and investigates the identification by adding unmatched agents, transfer data, and individual rationality (IR) conditions, which are available in many empirical applications.\footnote{Examples using transfer data are \cite{fox2013aej}, \cite{akkus2015ms}, and \cite{pan2017determinants}.
-Examples using unmatched data are \cite{fox2018jpe} and \cite{otani2021coalitional}.}
+This article focuses on pairwise stability in a transferable utility (TU) matching model and investigates the identification by adding unmatched agents, transfer data, and individual rationality (IR) conditions, which are available in many empirical applications.
+This article theoretically and numerically reveals that using unmatched agents, transfers, and individual rationality conditions with sufficiently large penalty terms makes it possible to identify the coefficient parameter of a single common constant, i.e., matching costs in the market.